 The Compensation Committee regularly reviews the services provided by its outside consultants and believes that Pearl Meyer is independent in providing executive compensation consulting services.
-The Compensation Committee conducted a review of its relationship with Pearl Meyer in October 2023 and determined that Pearl Meyer's work for the Compensation Committee had not raised any conflicts of interest consistent with the guidance provided by the SEC and Nasdaq.
+The Compensation Committee has determined that Pearl Meyer's work for the Compensation Committee has not raised any conflicts of interest consistent with the guidance provided by the SEC or Nasdag.